markd315/GitTutorial/README.md

 * [Make a pull request from their fork](#sharing-your-work)

 ### Introduction
 Welcome to the Project Management Bootcamp!
 The purpose of this bootcamp is to familiarize you with using the Trello and GitHub technologies.
-This bootcamp is going to be centered around developing your own website.
+This bootcamp is intended for first semester computer science students to complete at the beginning of their first programming course.
+The bootcamp is going to be centered around developing your own website.
 We are going to use Trello to break down this task into smaller sub-tasks, and GitHub to keep track of your code and host your website.

 ### Trello Tracking